61st Mountain Troops Brigade

 The 61st Mountain Troops Brigade "General Virgil Bădulescu" (Brigada 61 Vânători de Munte) is a mountain troops brigade of the Romanian Land Forces.
 It was formed in October 1991.
 The brigade is currently subordinated to the 4th Infantry Division and its headquarters are located in Miercurea Ciuc.
+The Hippo Company currently subordinated to the brigade headquarters, is the only Pack animal unit still in service in the Romanian Armed Forces.
+The Hucul pony is used to transport military equipment and supplies across rugged mountainous terrain.